Description

 - Quality Control: Ensures peptide is authentic Mazdutide, not related compound or synthesis error

-Amino Acid Analysis:
+Amino Acid Test:

-Quantitative amino acid analysis provides additional verification:
+Quantitative amino acid test provides more check:

 - Purpose: Validates peptide identity and sequence